Democratic Unification Party

-The Democratic Unification Party (Partido Unificación Democrática; PUD) is a centre-left political party in Honduras.
+The Democratic Unification Party (Partido Unificación Democrática; PUD) was a centre-left political party in Honduras.
 PUD was founded on 29 September 1992 by the merger of four leftist clandestine or semiclandestine political parties, in the context of the changed political situation in Central America at that period, following the end of the Cold War.
-The PUD was legally recognised in 1993/4 and has fought various elections since 1997, gaining around 1-3% of the vote.
+The PUD was legally recognised in 1993/4 and has contested various elections since 1997, gaining around 1-3% of the vote.

-Background
+History

 PUD was founded on 29 September 1992, by the merger of four leftist clandestine or semiclandestine political parties, namely Partido para la transformación de Honduras (PTH), Partido Revolucionario Hondureño (PRH), Partido Morazanísta de Liberación Nacional (PMLN) and Partido Renovación Patriótica (PRP).
 The background of the formation of PUD was the changed political situation in Central America at that period, following the end of the Cold War.
 Matías Funes was one of the founders of the party.